Fridah-Alwanga/instagram7/README.md

 ## Install dependancies
-Install dependancies that will create an environment for the app to run pip install -r requirements.txt
+Install dependancies that will create an environment for the app to run <code>pip install -r requirements.txt</code>